kcrary/istari/doc/rewrite.md

 - `unreduceUsing [reduction] with [term] within [captures] [targets]`

     Applies the reduction to the specified term to obtain a goal term.
-    Replaces the goal term with the specified term.
-The outermost form of the target term must match the goal term precisely.
+    Replaces a target term that is equivalent to the goal term with the specified term.
+The outermost form of the target term must match precisely the outermost form of the normal form of the goal term.

 - `convertUnreduceUsing [reduction] with [term] within [captures] [targets]`

     Applies the reduction to the specified term to obtain a goal term.
-    Replaces the goal term with the specified term.
+    Replaces a target term that is equivalent to the goal term with the specified term.
 (Finding hit numbers may be slow.)

 - `reduce [short-targets]`